 17. Commanders/Managers are to report actual or suspected security incidents involving Cabinet material to the Cabinet Secretariat in the Department of the Prime Minister and Cabinet.
-The Cabinet Handbook and DSPF Control 10.1 - Assessing and Protecting Official Information provide information about the security and handling of Cabinet documents.
+The Cabinet Handbook and DSPF Control 10.1 - Classification and Protection of Official Information provide information about the security and handling of Cabinet documents.